The term PSP (Process-Stage-Praxis) could be understood as:

-Today, as PSP is consistent with the general ideas of the broader humanistic area, it can be used as a systemized “approach” supporting the development of awareness in a humanistic perspective.
+Today, as PSP is consistent with the general ideas of the broader humanistic area, it can be used as a systemised “approach” supporting the development of awareness in a humanistic perspective.

-PSP can be considered an “approach”, because as this word implies, PSP tends towards a certain goal through specified principles, means and appropriately organized sequences of processes.
+PSP can be considered an “approach”, because as this word implies, PSP tends towards a certain goal through specified principles, means and appropriately organised sequences of processes.
 (Susan Gregory, personal communication, 2016).

 The ideas and elements making up the PSP approach include